ADA puts genetic testing and oral health in context for dentists

-“A genetic test may claim to be predictive, but this is not currently the case,” said Dr. Rebecca Slayton, a coauthor of the topical page and a council member.
+“A genetic test may claim to be predictive, but this is not currently the case,” said Dr. Rebecca Slayton, a coauthor of the topical page and a member of the ADA Council on Scientific Affairs.
 “If the patient has a test result that is positive for a genetic susceptibility factor, it is an opportunity to talk to the patient about all the ways they can minimize their risk through diet, oral hygiene and other environmental modifications.”

 Indeed, the other key points of the topical page are that many common diseases are not inherited as a single gene defect, but instead result from gene-environment interactions.
 No gene to date has been identified that has as large an impact on periodontal disease as environmental influences, such as smoking or diabetes.